KatarzynaMaculewicz/To-do-list-React/README.md

 # To do list

 The to-do list application makes creating and managing your daily tasks easy.
-The interface is intuitive, allowing you to enter new tasks in a designated field.
-You can write down a new task in the field, mark it as done or to-do using a green button, and delete it by clicking on the red one.
-It allows you to easily mark all tasks as done or hide all done tasks with one simple click.
+The interface is intuitive, allowing you to add new tasks in a designated field.
+You can write down a new task, mark it as done or to-do using the green button, and delete it by clicking on the red one.
+You can also easily mark all tasks as done or hide all completed ones with a single click.

+Each task has its own dedicated page where you can view its details and completion status.
+The application also includes a search bar that allows you to quickly find specific tasks and a button for loading example tasks to help you explore the app’s functionality.

+Additionally, there is a separate tips page that provides helpful suggestions on how to organize and manage your tasks more effectively.

-It is a basic to-do list application that offers all the essential features needed to effectively manage your daily activities.
+It is a simple yet complete to-do list application that offers all the essential features needed to efficiently manage your daily activities.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).